FlypMA/flyp-frontend/src/shared/README.md

-# Shared Resources - flyp MVP
+# Shared Resources - Upswitch MVP

 This directory contains reusable resources that can be used across multiple features.
 These are the building blocks that provide consistency and prevent code duplication across the entire M&A platform.